 Presentation programs: seasons and exhibitions of contemporary performance and art; sometimes developed through our initiatives, sometimes selected through a strong curatorial alignment with Vitalstatistix.

 Leadership and sector development: sector initiatives such as around women and non-binary leadership and workplace safety, our annual talks and works-in-progress program, and other advocacy and communications with artists.

-The Vitalstatistix board and staff acknowledge that we, and our home Waterside, are on Kaurna country.
+The Vitalstatistix board and staff acknowledge that we, and our home Waterside, are on Kaurna country, its sovereignty never ceded.
 We acknowledge the Kaurna people as the continuing custodians of the Adelaide Plains.
 We honour their spiritual relationship with this land, and we thank them for welcoming us.
 We pay respect to the Kaurna Elders and through them to all Aboriginal and Torres Strait Islander peoples.

-Vitalstatistix is supported by Arts South Australia and the Fischer Family Fund, with other generous support from our many project partners and our communications/design partner Freerange Future.
+Vitalstatistix is generously supported by the South Australian government and our many program partners.
+Our communications/design partner is Freerange Future.